aquarium and pond answers, information, articles, resources

 Their cells must always be bathed in a solution having the same osmotic strength as their cytoplasm.
 This is one of the reasons why fish and other animals have kidneys.
 The exact amount of water and salt removed from their blood by the fish kidneys.
 The process of regulating the amounts of water and mineral salts in the blood is called osmoregulation.
 Fish which live in the sea (remember the sea is full of salt and other elements), but fish which live in freshwater have the opposite problem; they must get rid of excess water as fast as it gets into their bodies by osmosis.
 Osmosis is an important topic in biology because it provides the primary means by which water is transported into and out of cells.

-Osmosis is also important in the treatment of many aquarium diseases in both freshwater and saltwater.
-A general breakdown in osmoregulation due to disease, poor water quality (especially the lack of essential mineral electrolytes such as Calcium, magnesium, and Sodium) is often responsible for the bloated condition that results from excess water accumulation in tissues.
-It is common for Fish in this condition often rapidly succumb due to loss of homeostasis (the constant internal environment), essential to carrying out metabolism and other life activities this tends to be more common among FW fish in my experience, in part due to the lack of understanding of the role that many essential minerals play in essential life processes of fish.
+It is common for Fish in this condition often rapidly succumb due to loss of homeostasis (the constant internal environment), essential to carrying out metabolism and other life activities.
+This tends to be more common among FW fish in my experience, in part due to the lack of understanding of the role that many essential minerals play in essential life processes of fish.

 Generally salts (trace elements), not just sodium chloride can affect osmosis.
 Magnesium can also play a major role too.
-Calcium can affect and just as importantly be affected by proper osmotic function.
+Calcium can affect and just as importantly BE affected by proper osmotic function.

-Sulfates have been shown effective in improving nutrient absorption and toxin elimination.
 Magnesium plays a role in the activity of more than 325 enzymes and aids in the proper assimilation of Calcium.

 For much more information about the importance of Calcium and other electrolytes, please read this article (in particular the section about Calcium):